You would earn a Master of Science in Civil Engineering.

 May I complete this program on as a part-time student?

 You may complete the MSCE program as a full time or part time student.
 A full time student takes at least 8 semester credit hours every term.
 A part time student takes less than 8 semester credit hours every term.
 As a full time student, you may be able to complete this program within 12 to 18 months.
 As a part time student, you may be able to complete the program within 2 to 4 years.
-If you need to take time off, you may take a maximum of 3 consecutive semesters.
-However, you must complete this Distance/Online MSCE program within 5 years after entering the program.
+If you need to take time off, you may take a maximum of two consecutive semesters.

 Are there career services or resources after graduation?